GET FREE SHIPPING!

 Saves time, labor and sore arms and shoulders.
 Use with ALUMABUFF™ to quickly and easily remove stains, streaks and white oxidation from Aluminum pontoons and boats.
 Buff a 22′ pontoon in less than 60 minutes.
-For more information on how to clean and restore aluminum, visit the ALUMABUFF™ catalog page.
+For more information on how to clean and restore aluminum, watch the ALUMABUFF™ how to video.

 Two models available: One for flat surfaces on aluminum boats, One for curved surfaces on pontoon boats.